 Dominican Republic boasts plentiful pristine beaches and our featured hotel, Amanera, is located on one of the region’s most beautiful, Playa Grande.
-Visitors can relax on soft golden sands, soaking up the Caribbean sun, while the lovely clear blue waters offer numerous watersport opportunities, including kayaking, paddleboarding, kitesurfing, snorkelling and surfing.
+Visitors can relax on soft golden sands, soaking up the Caribbean sun, while the lovely clear blue waters offer numerous watersport opportunities - including kayaking, paddleboarding, kitesurfing, snorkelling and surfing.

-Dominican Republic has an impressive selection of golf courses, providing outstanding choice for keen golfers.
+Dominican Republic has an impressive selection of golf courses, providing an outstanding choice for keen golfers.
 In fact, the country is quickly emerging as the premier golf destination of the Caribbean.
 Amanera, our featured hotel, features a superb golf course of its own, Playa Grande.
 The course is sensational, providing challenging and enjoyable play with a stunning backdrop of mountains and the ocean.
 Its 18-hole layout was designed by Robert Trent Jones, Senior, and is complemented by a superb Clubhouse, which features a restaurant, pro shop and fitness centre.

 La Aurora Cigar Plant

 Dominican Republic is renowned for its cigars, with La Aurora being the oldest cigar plant in the country.
 Visitors can sample handmade cigars that use a combination of tobaccos from all over the world.
 The skilled craftsmanship that creates these fine products can be seen first-hand, with enjoyable tours led by knowledgeable and experienced staff.
 The cigars have a personal touch as well as an historic eminence, and their superb level of quality has earned La Aurora many awards over the years.

 British Airways from London Gatwick to Punta Cana.
 Operates Tuesday and Saturday.